Welcome to the Department of Environmental Medicine

 Research discoveries and pioneering ideas from our Department regularly drive new thinking and have had a positive impact by reducing environmentally-related diseases, uncovering new preventative and therapeutic approaches, and revealing mechanisms via which the environment influences physiology.
 Research and community engagement from our Department have also culminated in health policy changes at the federal level that have had a far-reaching impact on reducing environmentally-related adverse health effects.
 In short, we are uncovering how the environment that we live in influences a broad spectrum of diseases, which is the key to having a healthy future.

 Programs led by Department faculty are at the vanguard of toxicology and environmental health research, education, and clinical practice.
-The Department of Environmental Medicine administers several nationally regarded, interdisciplinary programs, including the Environmental Health Science Center, Toxicology Program, Lung Biology and Disease Program, Center for Inhalation and Flavoring Toxicology Research, Life Sciences Learning Center, as well as clinical programs in Occupational Medicine, which includes the Finger Lakes Occupational Health Services clinic.
+The Department of Environmental Medicine administers several nationally regarded, interdisciplinary programs, including the Environmental Health Science Center, Toxicology Program, Lung Biology and Disease Program, Center for Inhalation and Flavoring Toxicology Research, Life Sciences Learning Center, as well as clinical programs in the Finger Lakes Occupational Health Services clinic.

 The Department promotes a rich and supportive learning environment for students and fellows.
 Our state-of-the-art research and educational programs provide broad-based training to prepare tomorrow’s leaders in toxicology and environmental health, and to develop professionals and citizens instilled with technical acumen, critical thinking skills, and dedication to service.
 Our core values align with principles of ICARE – Inclusion, Integrity, Compassion, Accountability, Respect, and Excellence that have been adopted across the UR Medical Center.
 This is the foundation for how we treat each other, and is embedded in how we welcome, encourage, support and celebrate the successes of our amazing and diverse faculty, staff, students, fellows, community partners, and patients.